sakaki-/gentoo-on-rpi-64bit/README.md

   * **xfce-extra/xfce4-fixups-rpi3**
     Effects some useful new-user fixups for Xfce4 on the RPi3 (forcing compositing to sync to the vertical blank etc.).
 Installs an `/etc/xdg/autostart/xfce4-fixups-rpi3.desktop` entry.
   * <a id="ptkeycuts"></a>**xfce-extra/xfce4-keycuts-pitop**
     Installs some simple keyboard shortcuts for the Pi-Top (an RPi3-based DIY laptop).
-Only installed on the Pi-Top variant image.
+Only installed when the `pitop` USE flag is set on `rpi-64bit-meta`.
   * <a id="ptbattery"></a>**xfce-extra/xfce4-battery-plugin** [upstream](https://github.com/rricharz/pi-top-battery-status)
     A modified version of the standard `xfce4-battery-plugin` gas gauge.
-It is patched with code from [rricharz](https://github.com/rricharz/pi-top-battery-status) to query the status of the Pi-Top's battery over I2C; this code is activated by building with the `pitop` USE flag.
-Only installed on the Pi-Top variant image.
+It is patched with code from [rricharz](https://github.com/rricharz/pi-top-battery-status) to query the status of the Pi-Top's battery over I2C; this code is activated by building `rpi-64bit-meta` with the `pitop` USE flag.
   * <a id="ptpoweroff"></a>**sys-apps/pitop-poweroff**
     Provides a simple OpenRC shutdown service, to ensure that the Pi-Top's onboard hub controller is properly powered off.
-Only installed on the Pi-Top variant image.
+Only installed when the `pitop` USE flag is set on `rpi-64bit-meta`.
   * **sys-apps/rpi3-spidev**
     Provides a `udev` rule for SPI access on the RPi3/4; ensures that the `/dev/spidevN.M` devices are read/write for all members of the `wheel` group, not just `root`.
-Only installed by default on the Pi-Top variant image (but usable on any RPi3/RPi4).
+Only installed when the `pitop` USE flag is set on `rpi-64bit-meta` (but usable on any RPi3/RPi4).
   * **sys-apps/rpi3-i2cdev**
     Proves an OpenRC service and `udev` rule for I2C access on the RPi3/4.
 Ensures that the `i2c-dev` module is `modprobe`d, and that the `/dev/i2c-[0-9]` devices are read/write for all members of the `wheel` group, not just `root`.
-Only installed by default on the Pi-Top variant image (but usable on any RPi3/4).
+Only installed when the `pitop` USE flag is set on `rpi-64bit-meta` (but usable on any RPi3/4).
   * <a id="ptbrightness"></a>**dev-embedded/pitop-utils** [upstream](https://github.com/rricharz/pi-top-install)
     Provides the `pt-poweroff` and `pt-brightness` `sbin` utilities for the Pi-Top.
-Only installed on the Pi-Top variant image.
+Only installed when the `pitop` USE flag is set on `rpi-64bit-meta`.
   * <a id="ptspeaker"></a>**dev-embedded/pitop-speaker** [upstream](https://github.com/pi-top/pi-topSPEAKER)
     Provides the `ptspeaker` Python 3 package and accompanying OpenRC service, to initialize pitopSPEAKER add-on-boards.
 The init has been adapted from the original Debian package and does _not_ use `pt-peripherals-daemon`.
-Only installed on the Pi-Top variant image
+Only installed when the `pitop` USE flag is set on `rpi-64bit-meta`.
   * **x11-misc/twofing** [upstream](http://plippo.de/p/twofing)
     Provides the `twofing` daemon, which converts touchscreen gestures into mouse and keyboard events.
 Included primarily for use with the official 7" RPi (1,2,3) touchscreen (not sure if this is yet compatible with the RPi4).
   * **app-accessibility/onboard** [upstream](https://launchpad.net/onboard)